One of the first things a user notices about your website is how long it takes to load. The faster it is, the happier they are.

 Where possible, you should minify your JavaScript files the same way you would reduce the number of your CSS files.
 When you minify your JavaScript files, you can reduce the script parse time and payload size.
 These files can be minified via WordPress plugins.
 You can also build a process to do this minification upfront.

-The code in your stylesheets is considered content, and it must be loaded first to make your page visible to the users.
+The code in your stylesheets is considered content and must be loaded first to make your page visible to the users.
 Any CSS that is not being used on your website puts an unnecessary drain on its performance.
-This is why it’s recommended to remove any unused CSS.
+This is why it’s recommended that any unused CSS be removed.

-The process is similar to that of eliminating render-blocking CSS. the styles can be inline or defer in the way that suits your web pages.
-Also, tools like Chrome DevTools can be used to find and optimize unused CSS.
+The process is similar to eliminating render-blocking CSS.
+The styles can be inline or deferred in a way that suits your web pages.
+Tools like Chrome DevTools can also be used to find and optimize unused CSS.

 Media files like videos, audio, and images can have a serious impact on your site’s performance if they are not accurately sized or optimized.